Magnitude 7.5 quake strikes in Pacific near New Caledonia

 A powerful earthquake that struck in the southern Pacific Ocean on Wednesday sent jitters around the region after authorities warned of possible tsunamis, but there were no initial reports of destructive waves or major damage.

-The magnitude 7.5 quake hit in the afternoon near New Caledonia at a shallow depth, where earthquakes are generally more damaging.
-It was felt as far away as Vanuatu.
+The magnitude 7.5 quake hit in the afternoon near the French territory of New Caledonia at a shallow depth, where earthquakes are generally more damaging.
+It was felt as far away as Vanuatu, about 630 kilometers (390 miles) away

-The Pacific Tsunami Warning Center said tsunami waves of between 1 and 3 meters (3 and 10 feet) were possible along some coasts of New Caledonia and Vanuatu.
+Tsunami sirens blared across New Caledonia minutes after the quake.
+The Pacific Tsunami Warning Center said tsunami waves of between 1 and 3 meters (3 and 10 feet) were possible along some coasts of New Caledonia and Vanuatu, before later lifting the warning.

+Local authorities in New Caledonia ordered residents to evacuate coastal zones on the eastern edge of the archipelago, including the Loyalty Islands and the island of Ile des Pins.
+The evacuation order from the regional police said western islands didn't need to evacuate but should remain vigilant.

+While residents of the region are familiar with tsunami warnings and evacuations, the quake startled tourists, including communications consultant Eugenie Kerleau, 30, vacationing on the island of Lifou from her home in mainland France.

+"It was really surprising, I had a feeling of vertigo, the curtains were moving.
+We were immediately evacuated from the hotel to a calmer point at higher altitude," she told The Associated Press.

+No damage was immediately reported, according to Vincent Lepley, crisis coordinator for the Red Cross in New Caledonia.

-Judith Rostain, a freelance journalist based in New Caledonia's capital Noumea, said there was no damage to the city and that the threat of a tsunami appeared to have passed.
+Judith Rostain, a freelance journalist based in New Caledonia's capital, Noumea, said there was no damage to the city.
 She said the situation remained unclear on the east coast and scattered outer islands.

 In Vanuatu, Dan McGarry said he heard only of three small wave surges hitting the southern island of Aneityum.
 McGarry, the media director at the Vanuatu Daily Post, said the waves traveled only a couple of meters (7 feet) beyond the normal tidal waves, and that everybody was fine on the island.